-- L = length of vehicle (ft); typically 20 ft - g = grade of the intersection approach (%); positive for upgrade, negative for downgrade
+L = length of vehicle (ft); typically 20 ft

 For change periods longer than 5 seconds, a red clearance interval is typically used.
 Some agencies use the value of the third term as a red clearance interval.
-The MUTCD does not require specific yellow or red intervals, but provides guidance that the yellow change interval should be approximately 3 to 6 seconds and that in most cases the red clearance interval should not exceed 6 seconds (Section 4D.26).(1) Note that because high-volume signalized intersections tend to be large and frequently on higher speed facilities, their clearance intervals are typically on the high end of the range.
+The MUTCD does not require specific yellow or red intervals, but provides guidance that the yellow change interval should be approximately 3 to 6 seconds and that in most cases the red clearance interval should not exceed 6 seconds (Section 4D.26).
+Note that because high-volume signalized intersections tend to be large and frequently on higher speed facilities, their clearance intervals are typically on the high end of the range.
 These longer clearance intervals increase loss time at the intersection and thus reduce capacity.